×

 • You submit your paperwork to the factoring company rather than the broker.

-• You get paid right away.
+• You get paid right within 24 hours of the load being verified.

 • Your broker pays the factoring company in 30-45 days.